robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 ansible-playbook 01_ipa_acme_enable.yml
 ```

-then the second one handles the certifications through `kubernetes` and the `ipa` server.
+then the second one handles the certifications through `kubernetes` and the `IPA` server.

 In order to work, `cert-manager` requires a valid issuer.
-Since all the setup is a testing environment, with a private DNS and CA (IPA), The ipa node is used as `ClusterIssuer`:
+Since all the setup is a testing environment, with a private DNS and CA (IPA), The IPA node is used as `ClusterIssuer`:

 ```
 kubectl apply -f $ROOTPROJECTDIR/00-cert-manager/environment/dev/clusterIssuer/k3s.virtualorfeo.it.yaml